gregfelice/inside/roadmap.md

 * DONE I want an org chart for this person, showing supervisors N levels up, and subordinates N levels down
 * DONE I want to select the levels up and down
 * DONE I want to an org chart exported as PDF
-* Works on all browsers
+* DONE Works on all browsers
-  * Works on safari (omitting width/height effects svg render)
+  * DONE Works on safari (omitting width/height effects svg render)
-  * Works on firefox
+  * DONE Works on firefox
-  * Works on chrome
+  * DONE Works on chrome
-  * Works on IE 9+
+  * DONE Works on IE 9+
-* I want to select what association types to show
-* I want to print an org chart for a person on one page
-* I want to select what node & edge label details to show

 ### feature/miscellaneous
 * DONE Add Person Floor, Work Location #
+* DONE Internet Explorer support (IE9 required for D3.js)

+## In Progress (Release 1.1)
+* None in progress, wrapping up release 1.1 for ship

 ## Upcoming (Release 1.2)